 Three areas of support have been identified as giving priorities:

 - Financial Aid Endowment – Every year about 20 percent of Canterbury students qualify for and receive tuition assistance.
 The school's commitment to enrolling an economically diverse student body can only be realized by making financial aid funds available on a continuing basis.

 - Faculty Endowment – Through the endowment and other special funding, stipends have been established for several department chairs in major academic disciplines.
 The school is committed through such efforts to recognize and reward excellence in teaching and to attract and retain top-quality teachers.

 - Building Endowment – Tuition is directed almost in its entirety to the day-to-day operation of the school.
 As far as possible, funds are raised for capital purchases, building improvements and maintenance.
 A building endowment is designed to relieve pressure on tuition and make a Canterbury education available to more students.

 You can also give to the Jonathan Hancock Lecture Series to support on-going professional development among the Canterbury and greater Fort Wayne communities.

 Canterbury School is always honored to receive thoughtful gifts in honor of loved ones and friends.
 Throughout the years, these special gifts have enhanced our libraries and fine arts programs, contributed to the unrestricted area of the school's endowment, or helped wherever the need is greatest.
-You can contribute a tribute gift and specify its allocation on the Canterbury Fund giving page.
+You can contribute a tribute gift and specify its allocation on the Tribute Gifts page.